Xeronaus/Xeronaus/README.md

 I can speak both Indonesian 🇮🇩 and English 🇺🇲🇬🇧 but also currently learning Russian 🇷🇺

-> Can anyone teach me Russian?
-Please?
+> Also what's the best way to learn Russian?
+If you do know can you tell me?

 If you would like to know more, feel free to ask!